RemoteTechnologiesGroup/RemoteTech/guide/parts.md

 **Bill Kerman's notes**

 The Communotron HG-55 is mounted on a foldable arm, allowing it to be attached to a smaller satellite than the RA-15 Relay Antenna, which requires a larger cross-section area.
-In addition, the longer range enables it to reach Moho and Eve easily all the times.
+In addition, the longer range enables it to reach Moho and Eve easily at all the times.
 Like the other antenna, this antenna requires a specific direction to a single comsat instead of a wide communication net.
 {:.blurb}

 | Basic Properties